 A choristership is an intense but a rewarding and enjoyable experience which gives the boys confidence, poise and the ability to work in a team.

-What’s it like to be a Chorister at the world famous St George’s Chapel, Windsor Castle?
-Two of the team discuss the best things about singing at Windsor.
+Watch the video below to see what’s it like to be a Chorister at the world famous St George’s Chapel, Windsor Castle:

 Rt Rev David Conner is the senior clergyman at St George’s Chapel – he explains the importance and value of being a chorister, and how the tradition and training offer great life-long opportunities.